 U.S. excavation operations in the communist North have been suspended since 2005 because of escalating tension over the North's nuclear ambitions.
 At the end of the Korean War, North Korea returned the remains of about 3,000 Americans.

-North Korea has threatened to stop returning the remains of American soldiers unless Washington agrees to an early resumption of excavation operation
+North Korea has threatened to stop returning the remains of American soldiers unless Washington agrees to an early resumption of excavation operations.

 Welcome Home, Primo.